rcrowther/django-img/README.md

 ## Credits
-The upload and storage code (particularly the replicable models) was ripped from the Wagtail CMS.
-Though I am responsibile for how I have treated it.
+The upload and storage code (particularly the replicable model idea) was ripped from the Wagtail CMS.
+Though I am responsibile for what has happened after that.

 [Wagtail documentation](https://docs.wagtail.io/en/v2.8.1/advanced_topics/images/index.html)